“I Am” – God’s Title

 Jesus professed His divinity to His disciples, “Philip said, ‘Lord, show us the Father and that will be enough for us.’
 Jesus answered: ‘Don’t you know me, Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father…Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the miracles themselves.
 On that day you will realize that I am in my Father, and you are in me, and I am in you'” (John 14:7-11, 20).

-And He blessed Peter for acknowledging His Divinity: “Simon Peter answered and said, “You are the Christ, the Son of the living God.”
+And the Son of God blessed Peter for acknowledging His Divinity: “Simon Peter answered and said, “You are the Christ, the Son of the living God.”
 Jesus answered and said to him, “Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven” (Matthew 16:16-17).

 Finally, before the crucifixion, Jesus publicly testified that He is God in the flesh when “the high priest asked Him, “Are You the Christ, the Son of the Blessed?”
 Jesus said, “I am.
 And you will see the Son of Man sitting at the right hand of the Power, and coming with the clouds of heaven” (Mark 14:61, 62).